The Masque of Beauty: The show

 Like its earlier companion piece, The Masque of Beauty was performed by Anne of Denmark and ladies of her court, and witnessed by King James.
 The Venetian ambassador Zorzi Giustinian gave credit to the Queen as "authoress of the whole".
 The number of court ladies included was increased from the twelve in Blackness to sixteen.
 The participants were the Countesses of Arundel, Bedford, Derby, and Montgomery, and the Ladies Chichester, Walsingham, Windsor, Anne Clifford, Elizabeth Girrard, Elizabeth Guilford, Elizabeth Hatton, Mary Neville, Katherine Petre, Anne Winter, and Arbella Stuart.
 Gossip held that the women chosen were largely Roman Catholic.

 The masquers wore costumes of orange-tawny and silver or sea-green and silver; the torchbearers were dressed as Cupids; the presenters of the masque were styled as Januarius, Boreas, Vulturnus, and Thamesis, and the musicians as "echoes and shades of old poets."
 A black curtain representing Night was withdrawn to display the masquers, assembled on a "Throne of Beauty" borne upon a floating island.
 The sixteen masquers executed two dances, which the King liked enough to see repeated; then they danced with male courtiers, in "galliards and corantoes."
 The final dances returned them to the Throne of Beauty.
 The choreography was by Thomas Giles, who also played Thamesis.

 A diplomatic controversy developed around the masque, as to which foreign ambassadors were or were not invited to attend the performance.
 The French ambassador Antoine Lefèvre de la Boderie was irate at being omitted while the Spanish Ambassador was invited.
 The Venetian ambassador Zorzi Giustinian, who was invited, was among the spectators who left descriptions of the "great golden masque" they'd seen, the jewels the ladies wore, and the marvels of the stage machinery employed.
 He attributed the masque to Anne of Denmark, as "authoress of the whole".

 After the performance, Zorzi Giustininian conveyed his compliments to James VI and I. The King told him that the masque consecrated the rebirth of the Great Hall or Banqueting Hall, which had been built in timber and was now reconstructed in stone.
+After the event, the Spanish ambassador held a dinner for the fifteen ladies who had performed in the masque.